hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   }
 }
 ```
-### Deploying VM from an OVF template
+### Deploying VM from an OVF/OVA template
-OVF templates can be deployed both from local system and remote URL into the
+Ovf and ova templates can be deployed both from local system and remote URL into the
 vcenter using the `ovf_deploy` property.
 When deploying from local system, the
-path to the .ovf template needs to be given and all other necessary files like .vmdk
+path to the ovf or ova template needs to be provided.
+While deploying ovf, all other
-files also should be present in the same directory as the .ovf file.
-While deploying,
+necessary files like vmdk files also should be present in the same directory as the ovf file.
-the VM properties like `name`, `datacenter_id`, `resource_pool_id`, `datastore_id`,
+While deploying, the VM properties like `name`, `datacenter_id`, `resource_pool_id`, `datastore_id`,
-`host_system_id`, `folder`, `vapp` can only be set.
-All other VM properties are taken from the OVF
+`host_system_id`, `folder`, `scsi_controller_count`, `vapp` can only be set.
+All other VM properties are taken from the ovf
 template and setting them in the configuration file is redundant.

-~> **NOTE:** Only the vApp properties which are pre-defined in the OVF template can be overwritten.
+~> **NOTE:** Only the vApp properties which are pre-defined in the ovf template can be overwritten.
 vApp properties from scratch cannot be created.

+~> **NOTE:** ovf deployment requires vCenter and is not supported on direct ESXi
+connections.

 ```hcl
 data "vsphere_datacenter" "dc" {